-Important Note: Users will still have controllable permissions at the project/registry level.
-For example, a tenant admin can give a user “Full Access” to the Molecular Biology Application, but if that user has read access to a project then they will only be able to read sequences within that project.
-This feature helps address if a user should have access at all to a particular application while permissions can help control what they have access to within that application.
+Important Note: Tenant admins controls manage whether a user has access to an application as a whole, however users will still have controllable permissions at the project/registry level.
+For example, a tenant admin can give a user “Full Access” to the Molecular Biology application, but if that user only has read access to a project, then they will only be able to read sequences within that project.

-How to change the access for an individual user
+How to change access for an individual user

-Access the Tenant Admin Console and navigate to the Users tab:
+Access the Tenant Admin Console by clicking on the avatar in the bottom left corner of your screen and navigate to the Users tab:

 Find the user of interest and click on the “...” on the right-hand side of that user’s row.
 Select Manage application access:

-Note: Notebook access is defaulted to "Full Access" for all users can not be altered.
-Any changes in Notebook access must be managed by project permissions only.
+Note: Notebook access defaults to"Full Access" for all users and can not be altered.
+Changes in Notebook access can only be managed by project permissions .

-If you do not see an application, which you have purchased, appear in the options list please contact email@example.com.
+If you do not see an application that you have purchased appear in the options list please contact firstname.lastname@example.org.

-How to change the access for a Team or Org
+How to change the access for a team or organization

 Access the Tenant Admin Console and navigate to the team/org tab: